mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Verifying setName with TopologyType Single
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A client MAY allow the user to supply a setName
+A client MAY allow the user to supply a setName with an initial TopologyType
-with an initial TopologyType of Single.
+of Single.
 In this case, if the ServerDescription's setName is null or wrong,
-the client MUST throw an error on every operation.
+the ServerDescription MUST be replaced with a default ServerDescription of
+type Unknown.

 Other TopologyTypes
 ```````````````````